 Talent PartnerSee Bio

 I was born and raised in Miami, Florida, before moving to Portland, Oregon, when I was 12 years old.
-I’ve always loved talking to people - growing up, my teachers always noted that I got along exceptionally well with my classmates.
+I’ve always loved talking to people.
 I think the opportunity to speak with candidates about their diverse experiences and interests is what initially drew me to recruiting.
 That, along with my love for research, has always been one of my favorite parts of this job and led me to own my own recruiting and talent advisory services company for nine years.
 Before helping people find their dream job, I worked as a writer and as a college adjunct faculty member teaching math.
 Throughout my career, my goal has been to help connect people to opportunities they love and the knowledge they need to improve their lives.

 When I’m not working, I try and spend as much time outside and active as possible.
 I love to go for hikes, run and just spend time out in nature.
 I’m also an avid fitness enthusiast and teach fitness classes at a local gym.
 I am the proud mom of two boys, along with two Labradoodles, and find so much joy in getting my whole family together.
 I’m blessed to have had the chance to travel the world, as both part of my work and as life has moved me across the country, and I love to explore new places and meet new people.

 My time working with inTulsa has shown me just how friendly and welcoming Tulsans can be.
 In addition to incredible jobs and companies in Tulsa, the people are some of the best in the world.
 Everyone I’ve had the opportunity to work with has displayed a tendency to go above and beyond in helping one another.
 The inTulsa network is carrying out important work for the city of Tulsa, and I couldn’t be more excited to play a part in changing the lives of this growing community.